Lee Slater (MBACP)

 59 Bethwin Road

-Over the past decade of working in varied fields in psychotherapy I have come to appreciate each client as uniquely individual with a specific set of needs.
+Over the past 16 years of working in varied fields in psychotherapy I have come to appreciate each client as uniquely individual with a specific set of needs.
 It is not a one size fits all formula which is why I work with an integrative approach and tailor my professional skill set for each client.
 Finding the right therapist is as much about qualifications as it is their style and personality, I want to encourage anyone thinking about choosing a therapist to find one that fits right for you.
 To support this in my own practice I offer the initial meeting session free of charge.

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP).
 Alongside my private practice I manage a residential treatment center specialising in addiction related issues such as, substance misuse, depression, compulsive disorders, trauma, grief, abuse and family and relationship difficulties.